POGP Research Grants including the Dr Jo Laycock Memorial Research Grant

 Criteria for application

-- The research grant applicant must be a physiotherapist, member of the POGP, registered in the UK with the Health and Care Professions Council (HCPC) and in good standing.
+- The research grant applicant must be a physiotherapist, member of the POGP, registered in the UK with the Health and Care Professions Council (HCPC), or equivalent for international applicants, and in good standing.

 - The research must be related to pelvic health physiotherapy.